For information on the Colorado Sheriffs' lawsuit against the 2013 anti-gun laws, click here.

-Wake Forest, Washington U., Washington U. J. of Law & Policy, Washington & Lee, Washington and Lee Journal of Civil Rights and Social Justice, West Virginia, Western New England L.Rev., Whittier, Widener, William & Mary, William & Mary Bill of Rights J., William Mitchell L.Rev., Wisconsin, Women's Rights Law Reporter
+Wake Forest, Washburn, Washington U., Washington U. J. of Law & Policy, Washington & Lee, Washington and Lee Journal of Civil Rights and Social Justice, West Virginia, Western New England L.Rev., Whittier, Widener, William & Mary, William & Mary Bill of Rights J., William Mitchell L.Rev., Wisconsin, Women's Rights Law Reporter, Wyoming.

-Yale, Yale J. of International Law, Yale J. of Law & the Humanities, Yale Law & Policy.
+Yale, Yale J. of International Law, Yale J. Regulation, Yale J. of Law & the Humanities, Yale Law & Policy.

 American Behavioral Scientist, The American Review of Public Administration, The ANNALS of the American Academy of Political and Social Science, Communications and the Law, Forum for Applied Research and Public Policy, The Future of Children, Human Security Journal/Revue de Sécurité Humaine, Journal of Public Health Policy, Journal of Peace Research, Medical Sentinel, Men and Masculinities, Public Administration Review, Social Theory and Practice, Sociological Review, Theological Studies.